modante/LooPyStation/README.md

 ![photo_2024-11-26_11-53-45](https://github.com/user-attachments/assets/f1575d83-0f9d-427f-a63f-fe5e53f3e4b6)

 ToDo:
-- Implementing a Guitarix Mode
+- Design a web controller for using with an smartphone (or whatever)
-- Document switches, connections and wiring
+- Document help, functions, switches, connections, wiring, ...
 - Make a video to explain how it works

 pd: Sorry for the code but I am newby like programmer (1st time using python).
 Any advice will be welcome :-D